UnlockdFinance/unlockd/docs/index.md

 ```

 _Withdraws an `amount` of underlying asset from the reserve, burning the equivalent uTokens owned
-E.g. User has 100 bUSDC, calls withdraw() and receives 100 USDC, burning the 100 bUSDC_
+E.g. User has 100 uusdc, calls withdraw() and receives 100 USDC, burning the 100 uusdc_

 | Name | Type | Description |
 | ---- | ---- | ----------- |